 - Drink water!
 This should be done throughout the day, but mealtime is a great time to get in at least a glass.
 Your daily goal to start should be ½ of your bodyweight in ounces.
 If you weight 200 lbs, your goal is 100 oz of water per day.

-If you focus on veggies, protein, and water, there’s a good chance your hunger will be sated.
+If you focus on these 3 simple steps; veggies, protein, and water, there’s a good chance your hunger will be sated.
 You’ll be less hungry for junk food and treats, filling up on more nutritious food first.
 If you want to finish a meal with a little dessert, that’s fine.
 But you’re less likely to eat a massive quantity.

 Once you master these 3 simple steps, you can get a little more advanced.
 If you want to try to adhere to macros, or practice intermittent fasting, or use some other dietary practice, so be it.
 But, those strategies are advanced and should not be your focus until you’ve got veggies, protein, and water down pat.